-category: blog title: “How does knowledge work: using logic to model real-world communication” layout: blog tags: philosophy mathematics —
+How does knowledge work: using logic to model real-world communication

 We all communicate, or at least we think we do.
 And I mean communicate in the broadest sense, from spoken communication to written to visual, from informal to formal (in the sense of logically-formal).
-We will look into all of that and we will present a whole theory of how communication happens that is based on the first installment of “How does knowledge work” where we basically established a logical framework for modelling how the human mind works.
+We will look into all of that and we will present a whole theory of how communication happens that is based on the first installment of “How does knowledge work” where we basically established a logical framework for modeling how the human mind works.

 You remember that, right?
 Right?
 Well, maybe the reason you fell asleep was that you actually were more interested in how people communicate with one another.
 Could this be it?
 Well, listen up, it’s actually interesting.
-Plus what better things you have to do, communicate with actual people?
+Plus what better things you have to do?
+Communicate with actual people?
 But how would you know that you are actually communicating with them, if you are not familiar with the logical foundations of human communication?

 Hello?